tejshahi/Nematode-detection/README.md

 - Analysis of nematodes in coffee crops at different altitudes using aerial images[link](https://doi.org/10.23919/EUSIPCO.2019.8902734)

 > *Content for this section to be added*

-### Image Classification
-- Development of a Deep Learning-Assisted Mobile Application for the Identification of Nematodes Through Microscopic Images[link](https://doi.org/10.1002/moda.70000)
-> *Content for this section to be added*

 ### Object Detection
 - Root-YOLOv7: Multi-scale adaptive object detection and grading of root-knot nematode disease.[Link](https://doi.org/10.25165/j.ijabe.20251802.9414)
 - Detection of Infective Juvenile Stage of Entomopathogenic Nematodes Using Deep Learning [Link](https://doi.org/10.1109/IBDAP62940.2024.10689709).